gillespilon/machine_learning/machine_learning.md

 - The response values are know for the training set and thus predictions can be evaluated.
 - Testing accuracy is a better estimate than training accuracy of out-of-sample performance.
 - Training accuracy increases as model complexity increases.
-- Testing accuracy penalizes models that are too complex or not complex enough.
+- Testing accuracy punishes models that are too complex or not complex enough.
 - For KNN models, complexity is determined by the K value.
 A lower value means a more complex model.

 How do I choose the best tuning parameters for that model?